 Make sure you highlight all the ways in which you can improve your reputation as a potential card holder but do not exaggerate or lie – the repercussions for doing so could tarnish your relationship with the issuer permanently.
 However, if there is no way in which you can refute, negotiate or update any of the information at all, then your chances for an approval the second time around will be extremely low, rendering you a poor candidate for a reconsideration request.

 How to Make Request a Credit Card Reconsideration Request

 Unfortunately, many banks dislike receiving and dealing with reconsideration requests so they make it difficult for customers to find their direct contact information (i.e. their reconsideration phone lines and reconsideration postal addresses).
 In most cases, they provide a general ‘credit card application status’ phone line first, and from there, prompt you to write a letter and/or transfer you to a reconsideration phone line.
 However, please note that some credit card rejection notices come with a contact number – if yours does, call that number instead.
-In other instances, use the list below to find the ‘credit card application status’ phone lines and mailing addresses for the bank that issues the card you were rejected for:

 |Issuer||Phone Number||Mailing Address|

 |1-800-945-2006 (Press 0)||Card Services